I had just thought to myself, when I crawled into bed sobbing...

-Most times, the thing that we're using to keep us "safe" is the thing that is in the way of receiving what we so deeply long for in our lives...
-Call it a defense mechanism, call it a "very smart" way of thinking, call it an "unconscious mental process" to avoid conscious conflict, or an automatic response to prevent us from "feeling that unwanted feeling", or a repression of emotion in order to keep us feeling "in control".and.....
+Most times, the thing that we're using to keep us "safe" is the thing that is in the way of receiving what we are so deeply longing in our lives...
+Call it a defense mechanism, call it a "very smart" way of thinking, call it an "unconscious mental process" to avoid conscious conflict, or an automatic response to prevent us from "feeling that unwanted feeling", or a repression of emotion in order to keep us feeling "in control" and.....

-I broke down into the "ugly" cry in front of my friend, and then we went together to meet with the Shaman, and she translated to him my 3 intentions of what I wanted to receive in becoming ceremony.
+When I broke down into my ugly cry in front of my friend, and then we went together to meet with Maestro Jamie, she translated to him my three intentions of what I wanted to receive in becoming ceremony.

-Why would I do that?
-Because, I wanted to be done with my very strong, very smart way of being that had only gotten me so far, and move beyond into a more expansive way of being that does not involve any of the walls, barriers, and blocks that keep me very safe, but perhaps, not very satisfied.
+Because, I wanted to be done with my "very strong, very smart" way of being that had not gotten me even close to where I wanted to be.
+I wanted to move beyond my false strength into a more expansive way of being that did not involve any of the walls, barriers, and blocks that had kept me very safe, but not very happy.

 In becoming ceremony, it was asked of me to become curious like a child.